jeebonAI/frontend/README.md

 ### Progressive Web App (PWA)

-You can also install jiboni as a Progressive Web App on both Android and iOS:
+You can also install jeebon as a Progressive Web App on both Android and iOS:

 **Android:**
 1. Visit [web.jeebon.ai](https://web.jeebon.ai) in Chrome